Finding an Address

 If, despite this rant, you still feel compelled to rent a car and drive around the city, or are forced to do so due to extenuating circumstances, at the very least get your hands on a basic explanation of international street signs (this should be available at your car-rental agency) and a good street map or app.
 Taxi drivers nowadays use the app Waze (www.waze.com), which works like a GPS using real-time traffic info to guide you to your destination using the fastest, least traffic-clogged route.
 Finally, try to keep your cool, because no matter how sure you are that you are following the rules of the road, at some point, someone in another car will curse you.
 Good luck—you’re going to need it.

-Changing the taxi landscape in France (much to the disdain of regular taxi drivers) is Uber (www.uber.com).
-Just download the smart phone app and enter your credit-card details.
+Much to the disdain of regular taxi drivers (and as in most big cities), Uber (www.uber.com) has changed the taxi landscape.
+Just download the smartphone app and enter your credit-card details.
 Once you’re logged on, you enter your location and your destination.
-No money changes hands, and the cost of your journey is pre-calculated according to its “real” distance, so you’re not penalized if you have to make a detour.
+No cash changes hands, and the cost of your journey is pre-calculated according to its “real” distance, so you’re not penalized if you have to make a detour.
 While you wait, the screen shows the whereabouts of your ride in real time, as well as the car’s number plate, the driver’s name, and his/her photo.
 When traveling abroad (especially if you’re a woman), it’s reassuring to know who will be driving your Uber, and for central Paris, you rarely have to wait more than 5 minutes for an Uber to arrive.
-Generally speaking, Uber is cheaper than standard taxis as well.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.